martin-kufner/quote-sql/README.md

 Please have a look at the *unfinished* documentation below or run `QuoteSql.test` in a Ruby console

 If you think QuoteSql is interesting but needs extension, let's chat!

-Also if you have problems using it, just drop me a note.
+If you run into problems, drop me a note.

 Best Martin